LeCloutPanda/DebugMode/README.md

 * B: Spawn destructibles
 * N: Give the player a Arcana
 * M: Toggle max move speed
+* Scroll wheel(with optional Shift modifier in config): Zoom in/out

 # Need to report a bug
 Please report them in the [Issues](https://github.com/LeCloutPanda/DebugMode/issues) section following this [Example Issue](https://github.com/LeCloutPanda/DebugMode/issues/1) as a template